Eeramana Rojave: Production

-Eeramana Rojave is the acting debut of Shiva and Mohini.
+Eeramana Rojave is the acting debut of Shiva Subramaniam and first leading role for Mohini.
+The film's title is derived from a song from Ilamai Kaalangal (1983).
+This was Keyaar's debut film in Tamil as director though prior to this he directed a Malayalam film in 1980 titled Shishirathil Oru Vasantham.
+The filming was held at an island at Udupi for 11 days.

 Soundtrack

 The music was composed by Ilaiyaraaja.
+The song "Adho Mega Oorvalam" is set to the Carnatic raga Vasanthi.
 For the dubbed Telugu version Premalekhalu, all songs were written by Rajasri.

 Release and reception

 Eeramana Rojave was released on 12 January 1991.
 N. Krishnaswamy of The Indian Express wrote, "Despite the cliched theme the script maintains the suspense."
+The film was successful at box-office.